-The international community publicly praised the ANSF and the Afghan people for what appeared to be a higher-than-expected turnout in the face of Taliban threats of violence.
-According to IEC officials, turnout in the April 5 first round was over 7 million-60% turnout.
-Violence on election day appeared to be lower than anticipated to the point where voters were not deterred and in many cases stood in long lines to vote.
-Seventeen ANSF were killed in nearly 300 total insurgent attacks, but no voters apparently were killed in election day violence.
+According to IEC officials, turnout in the April 5, 2014, first round was over 7 million-60% turnout.
+Violence on election day was relatively minor and did not deter most voters, many of whom stood in long lines to vote.
+Seventeen ANSF were killed in nearly 300 total insurgent attacks, but no voters apparently were killed that day.
 1,000 polling centers did not open due to anticipated violence.
 Some polling centers ran out of ballots because turnout was heavier than expected, although voting hours were extended in order to allow time for extra ballots to be transported to those locations.

-In the April 5 first round, fraud appeared to be far less a factor than was the case in 2009.
-There were 870 fraud complaints are serious enough to have potentially affected the outcome.
+After the April 5 first round, there were 870 fraud complaints deemed serious enough to have potentially affected the outcome.
 However, the complaints were investigated and about 375,000 votes were deducted across the spectrum of candidates-compared to 1.2 million votes deducted in 2009.